Reducing the eTMF complexity for Sponsors

 Status Quo of the current eTMF

 “The TMF Reference Model provides standardized taxonomy and metadata and outlines a reference definition of TMF content using standard nomenclature.
-The Model is not intended to be taken and used “of-the-shelf” but can be adapted to an electronic or paper TMF, and does not endorse, nor require, any specific technology for application.
+The Model is not intended to be taken and used “off-the-shelf” but can be adapted to an electronic or paper TMF, and does not endorse, nor require, any specific technology for application.
 DIA members and industry members are under no obligation to adopt the TMF Reference Model.”

 To summarize it.
 The TMF Reference Model